BVLC/caffe/examples/mnist/readme.md

     # solver mode: CPU or GPU
     solver_mode: GPU

+## Additional Notes

+Note that the train and test protocol definition for the network is in the `lenet_train_test.prototxt` file which differs from the `lenet.prototxt` file.
+In `lenet_train_test.prototxt file`, layers may include one additional definition, like the one below:

+    layers {

+      // Other layer definitions

+      include: { phase: TRAIN }
+    }

+This layer will be used only in training phase.
+If we change `TRAIN` with `TEST`, then this layer will be used only in test phase.
+Otherwise this layer will be used in both training and test phase.
+Thus `lenet_train_test.prototxt` has two `DATA` layers defined (with different `batch_size`), one for training and one for testing.

 ## Training and Testing the Model

 Training the model is simple after you have written the network definition protobuf and solver protobuf files.
-Simply run `train_mnist.sh`, or the following command directly:
+Simply run `train_lenet.sh`, or the following command directly:

     cd $CAFFE_ROOT/examples/mnist
     ./train_lenet.sh